ibm-cloud-docs/messages-for-rabbitmq/howto-plugins.md

 # RabbitMQ Plugins
 {: #plugins}

-RabbitMQ supports a variety of plugins to extend its core functionality. {{site.data.keyword.messages-for-rabbitmq_full}} comes with a selection of plugins already enabled on your deployment.
-Plugin management is currently handled by the {{site.data.keyword.messages-for-rabbitmq}} service.
+RabbitMQ supports various plugins to extend its core functionality. {{site.data.keyword.messages-for-rabbitmq_full}} comes with a selection of plugins that are already enabled on your deployment.
+Plugin management is handled by the {{site.data.keyword.messages-for-rabbitmq}} service.
 Users can not enable or disable plugins.

 ## Shovel Plugin